katalon-studio/katalon-recorder/README.md

 **Katalon Recorder** is a free, Selenium IDE alternative.
 It is a lightweight web extension you can use to automate actions and tests from your browser.
 Currently, we are available on **Chrome**, **Firefox** and **Edge**.

+> [!WARNING]
+> Katalon Recorder is no longer actively maintained by the Katalon team.
+No further feature development, updates, or security patches are planned.

 ## Installation

 To install Katalon Recorder on your desired browser, visit our website: [Katalon Recorder](https://www.katalon.com/katalon-recorder-ide/).